ClojureBridge/curriculum/outline/simple_values.md

 <button class="link" ng-model="block141" ng-click="block141=!block141">Details</button>

+> So far, we looked at arithmetic operations by integers only.
-> I used integers with all of the above, but we can use floats or
+> However, we can use floats or ratios for those operations as well.
-> ratios just fine, as well.
-See these examples:
+> See these examples:
 {: ng-show="block141" .description}

 ```clojure